Danny Livingstone: Early years

 Livingstone spent 1958 in London playing club cricket, before coming to Hampshire for a nets trial at the start of the 1959 season.
 In July 1959, he made his debut in first-class cricket against Oxford University at Bournemouth, thus becoming the first black West Indian to play for Hampshire.
-He qualified to play for in the County Championship for Hampshire through residency prior to the 1960 County Championship, with Livingstone expected to press for a place in the Hampshire middle order.
+He qualified to play in the County Championship through residency prior to the 1960 season, with Livingstone expected to compete for a place in the Hampshire middle order.
 He played regularly for Hampshire in 1960, but did not fully establish himself in the team.
-At the end of the season, he played for the Commonwealth XI against an England XI at Hasting.
+At the end of the season, he played for the Commonwealth XI against an England XI at Hastings.
 In 1961, the year in which Hampshire won their first County Championship, Livingstone established himself in the side with 35 appearances.
 It was also the first season in which he passed a thousand runs, making 1,643, and made his maiden century (102 not out) against Northamptonshire.
 Later in the season, against Derbyshire in Hampshire's penultimate match of the season, it was Livingstone who caught Bob Taylor to make certain of their County Championship title.